JLTRY/jomodels/README.md

 ## Features
 See https://joomla.jltryoen.fr/extensions-joomla/plugins/autre/234-jos-models

+This extension allows to incude specific paramerized models in articles The models includes html tag and/or sub-models and can be configured through an editor

 The package includes a component (helper), and 1 plugin
 - component_jomodels
-- content/jofbkpost : a plugin to be able to add Facebook posts in an article
-- content/jomodels  : a plugin that enables the insertion of a "model" with specific parametres in an article
+- content/jomodels  : a plugin that enables the insertion of a "model" with specific parameters in an article

 ## Example